TDClarke/Age-Group-Estimation-Using-Face-Angle/README.md

 Work in progress...
 TODO:
 * Debug ainv.py version further!
-* Allow for multiple face detection in both versions!
+* Allow for multiple face detection in all versions and code so that they are comparable if excercution speed is tested!

 Based on: IOSR Journal of Computer Engineering (IOSRJCE)
 ISSN: 2278-0661, ISBN: 2278-8727 Volume 7, Issue 5 (Nov-Dec.
 2012), PP 35-39